In n8n, all data passed between nodes is an array of objects. It has the following structure:

 json key if it's missing.
 It also automatically wraps your items in an array (

-Nodes process multiple items.
+Nodes can process multiple items.

-name property, it will create a card for each item, always choosing the
+name-input-value from the incoming data, the node creates a card for each item, always choosing the

-name-property-value of the current one.
+name-input-value of the current item.

 test1 the other one named